Updated on 1 March 2023

 How did we do the test?

-In order to test the robot vacuum, we started by unpacking them to judge their design (compactness, presence of a laser, a mop, easy access to the tanks…).
-Then, we used them on different types of floors (hard floors, carpets…) in passive daily use (to check the good navigation, the management of obstacles, the suction performance…) and during specific tests (by spreading rice on the floor and ketchup when there was also something to wash with water).
+To test the robot vacuum, we started by unpacking them to judge their design (compactness, presence of a laser, a mop, and easy access to the tanks…).
+Then, we used them on different types of floors (hard floors, carpets…) in passive daily use (to check good navigation, the management of obstacles, the suction performance…) and during specific tests (by spreading the rice on the floor and ketchup when there was also something to wash with water).

 Then we tried out the application.
 We checked its intuitiveness and whether it was possible to change the language.
 With it, we took a look at the mapping of the space.
 Finally, we took into account the emptying system when there was one and measured whether the robots were particularly noisy or quiet.